Reviews You Can Rely On

 Sounds are vibrations that travel through the air in waves.
 When multiple sound waves overlap, they can obscure or amplify one another.
 It's called auditory masking, and it's why you might feel the urge to crank up the volume when you're listening to your favorite music in loud environments.
 That, friends, is bad for your ears.

 Keeping your ears healthy and creating an ideal listening environment aren't the only benefits of noise cancelling technology.
 For people who are easily stressed out by noisy environments, like an airplane in flight, they can also offer a calming effect.
-Some workers find that noise cancelling headphones calm the mind and increase focus during and after the workday, as Digital Trends reports.
+Some workers find that noise cancelling headphones or earbuds calm the mind and increase focus during and after the workday, as Digital Trends reports.
 (Many of our staffers heartily agree.)
 The article cites a 2016 study that NCHs can help autistic children deal with stressful sounds and another indicating that they reduce the pain and anxiety of patients undergoing a painful procedure.

 In this article, we'll explain noise cancelling technology and help you understand the key factors to consider when choosing the right pair of earbuds or over-the-ear headphones for your needs.